Matrilineality in Judaism: Modern period

-Rabbi Louis Jacobs, who was the founder of the Masorti (Conservative) Jewish Movement in Britain and a well-known theologian writes regarding his review of an article by Professor Cohen on matrilineal descent in Judaism:There has been a development of the law in these instances from Biblical and pre-Rabbinic times.
+Rabbi Louis Jacobs wrote in a review of an article by Shaye J. D. Cohen on matrilineal descent in Judaism:There has been a development of the law in these instances from Biblical and pre-Rabbinic times.
 The attempt to find reasons for the change, however, has proved to be elusive and is quite unnecessary since it can be explained entirely economically by the logic of the law itself and is typical of Rabbinic thinking in general.
 But the development in the law had already taken place before the redaction of the Mishnah at the very latest.
 With the exception of the Rabbi in the Jerusalem Talmud (Qiddushin, 3:12) who permitted the child of a gentile mother and Jewish father to be circumcised on the Sabbath and whose opinion was vehemently rejected, the law is accepted unanimously in both Talmuds.
 It is recorded as the law in all the Codes without dissenting voice and has been the universal norm in all Jewish communities.
 For such a law to be changed, only the weightiest religious and ethical advantages will suffice and it is difficult indeed to discover any such in the change in this particular instance.
 To change this particular law would strike at the heart of the whole halakhic process and would involve a theological as well as an halakhic upheaval.
 And for what?
 The potential loss is great.
 The gains, if any, are few and the price is far too high.

-Shaye J. D. Cohen of Harvard University and formerly a Dean at the Jewish Theological Seminary in New York City, questions the date of origin of matrilineal descent:
+Cohen himself questions the date of origin of matrilineal descent as follows: